-- 1.10 In addition, new policies are included in the Plan to address the following matters: - Sustainable Construction Practices seeking best practice in energy efficiency, solar gain, grey water recycling and rainwater harvesting (Policy HAR11). - Dark Skies minimising light pollution from development (Policy HAR12). - 1.11 The Plan notes, in each topic chapter, what the 2018 Plan said.
+- 1.10 In addition, new policies are included in the Plan to address the following matters: - Housing Design covering internal room sizes and other design features (Policy HAR4) - Community Facilities and Services covering the pr provision of new and protection of existing community facilities and services (Policy HAR5) - Development Design Considerations informed by a bespoke Design Guide for Hargrave (Policy HAR12) - Sustainable Construction Practices seeking best practice in energy efficiency, solar gain, grey water recycling and rainwater harvesting (Policy HAR13) - Dark Skies minimising light pollution from development (Policy HAR15) - 1.11 The Plan notes, in each topic chapter, what the 2018 Plan said.
 These notes will remain in the Draft Plan until it reaches the final adoption stage, at which time the references will be removed to reflect the fact that the Plan Review replaces the 2018 Plan.
 The planning policies in the Plan are identified by the prefix HAR and are in distinct coloured text.
 The policies also define where a 2018 Plan policy is retained unchanged. - 1.12 The 2018 Plan also contained 14 Community Actions; proposals which would not be relevant in the determination of planning applications, but which residents had identified as matters and initiatives that should be pursued locally.
 Given that the Community Actions in the 2018 Plan are now five years old, they have been reviewed and those that remain relevant have been carried forward and, where necessary, updated.
+They are identified to be distinct from the planning policies in the Plan.
 Appendix 1 provides some commentary on progress with the 2018 Community Actions. - 1.13 The new Plan covers the period 2023 to 2040, an end date which coincides with that of the new West Suffolk Local Plan that is currently being prepared.
 That doesn't mean that, once complete, the Plan will not be reviewed again for 17 years.
 To ensure that the Neighbourhood Plan remains current it will be important to appraise the Plan on a regular basis to ensure that its planning policies, in particular, remain appropriate for Hargrave. - 1.14 The new Plan now covers the following topic themes: